 Thai Student Ambassador

-My name is Kittanya Tiptanawadee, a third year student in Marketing and Management at UEA.
+My name is Kittanya Tiptanawadee, a master student in Brand Leadership at UEA.
+I also graduated from UEA in BSc Marketing and Management.
 The reason I chose UEA is because I was wishing to pursue a career in marketing, branding and related business functions while still gaining a broad understanding of management.
-I wanted to develop and enhance the transferable intellectual and study skills which are highly practical in business and management career.
-This course provided by UEA enables me to have appropriate qualifications with its high ratings in the field and intercultural experiences gained from the environment within UEA which can support me in a wide variety of employment sectors.
+I wanted to develop and enhance the transferable intellectual and study skills, which are highly practical in business and management career.
+Both of these courses I chose for my bachelor and master degree provided by UEA enables me to have appropriate qualifications with its high ratings in the field and intercultural experiences gained from the environment within UEA, which can support me in a wide variety of employment sectors.

 If you have any questions about studying at the University of East Anglia then please do not hesitate to contact me via email at firstname.lastname@example.org or Facebook: Thai Students : University of East Anglia (UEA)